 - The Stoic: Except when she's defeated by Cooper and BT (where she screams), Ash never shows any emotion.
 This arguably makes her creepier than the more expressive Kane or Blisk.

-- There Is No Kill Like Overkill: Lampshaded when Ash states that though destroying an entire facility is a bit too much to deal with a single Militia intruder, it won't stop her from doing it at all.Ash: Some of you may think this [blowing up the facility] is overkill.
+- There Is No Kill Like Overkill: Lampshaded when Ash states that though destroying an entire facility is a bit too much to deal with a single Militia pilot, it won't stop her from doing it at all.Ash: To all IMC personnel: This is Ash.
+I am sorry to report, due to your inability to contain the security breach, I have been forced to scuttle the entire complex.
+Some of you may consider this overkill.
 It is.
+I suggest you evacuate immediately.

 - Unnecessarily Creepy Robot: Played with - Simulacrum aren't robotsnote , but her mask has a neutral expression that doesn't inspire any feelings of safety.